bjsi/incremental-everything/README.md

 ### Development Details

-- The plugin stores repetition data as hidden slots on the Rem.
+- The plugin stores repetition data as powerup properties on the Rem.
 So these aren't "normal" RemNote flashcards.
-All of the scheduling is managed by the plugin.
+All of the scheduling is managed internally by the plugin.